 Malaysia is a country whose cultures and attributes transcend its geographical location.
-Although situated in the heart of Southeast Asia, Malaysia today is a fusion of colonial memories, vibrant multiculturalism and indigenous ways of life.
+Although situated in the heart of Southeast Asia, Malaysia today is a fusion of colonial memories, vibrant multiculturalism, and indigenous ways of life.

-so, what is Malaysia is famous for?
+What is Malaysia famous for

 Peranakan (Baba Nyonya) Culture